Drug and Alcohol Rehab in Watford

 Any rehab in Watford you attend through us will help you to develop a plan to prevent relapse moving forward.
 Such plans often include various strategies and feature a few key aspects.

-One of the most important parts of any relapse prevention plan is learning to recognise and identify triggers.
+One of the most important parts of any relapse prevention plan at rehab is learning to recognise and identify triggers.
 The same also applies to cravings.

 If you can work to easily identify early warning signs of both, you can work through them before they lead to a relapse.